-Can apply to: Primarily journal articles, but also other types of research outputs, such as web pages and books, which users add to their Mendeley reference libraries
+Can apply to: Primarily journal articles, but also other types of research outputs, such as web pages, books and conference papers, which users add to their Mendeley reference libraries

 Metric definition: The number of Mendeley users that have added a particular document to a Mendeley library.
 Aggregated demographic information, such as geographic location and discipline for Mendeley readers, are also available.